mulesoft-assets/template-sap2sfdc-account-aggregation/README.md

 This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

-As implemented, it gets accounts from Salesforce and customers from SAP using standard BAPI **BAPI_CUSTOMER_GETLIST**, compares them by the name, and generates a CSV file which shows Account in Salesforce, Customer in SAP, and Accounts in Salesforce and SAP.
+As implemented, it gets accounts from Salesforce and customers from SAP using standard BAPI **BAPI\_CUSTOMER\_GETLIST**, compares them by the name, and generates a CSV file which shows Account in Salesforce, Customer in SAP, and Accounts in Salesforce and SAP.
 The report is then e-mailed to a configured group of e-mail addresses.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both source (SAP) and destination (SFDC) systems, that must be made in order for all to run smoothly.
+All of them deal with the preparations in both systems (SAP and SFDC), that must be made in order for all to run smoothly.
 **Failling to do so could lead to unexpected behavior of the template.**

-Before continue with the use of this Anypoint Template, you may want to check out this [Documentation Page](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP), that will teach you how to work with SAP and Anypoint Studio-
+Before continue with the use of this Anypoint Template, you may want to check out this [Documentation Page](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP), that will teach you how to work with SAP and Anypoint Studio.

 ## Disclaimer